One of the more common complaints we hear from women we see with PCOS is hirsutism

 Here is what some of the studies show about tea for PCOS:

 Another small study in 2007 showed that hirsute women who drank 2 cups of spearmint tea per day for 5 days during the follicular phase of their menstrual cycle showed a significant decrease in free testosterone levels.
-Further studies are needed, due to the short duration of the study and small sample size (2).
-Purchase Root Spearmint Tea here.
+There were no significant decreases in total testosterone or dehydroepiandrostenedione-sulphate (DHEA-S).
+Further studies are needed, due to the short duration of the study and small sample size (2

-A study published in 2017 showed that the consumption of 500 milligrams of green tea extract twice daily for 12 weeks led to weight loss, decreased fasting insulin levels, and lower levels of free testosterone in overweight women with PCOS (3).
-Animal studies have also shown the positive effects of green tea extract in subjects with PCOS.
-One study found a significant reduction in insulin resistance index as well as reduced body weight in rats with PCOS (4).
+A study published in 2017 showed that the consumption of 500 milligrams of green tea extract twice daily for 12 weeks led to weight loss, decreased fasting insulin levels, and lower levels of free testosterone in overweight women with PCOS (3

 Other teas and beverages